 In This Article

-MAIN BENEFITS: Inhibits an enzyme necessary in the production of melanin, helping to fade dark spots and discoloration.
+Main Benefits: Inhibits an enzyme necessary in the production of melanin, helping to fade dark spots and discoloration.
 It also delivers some antioxidant protection.

-HOW OFTEN CAN YOU USE IT: This depends on what other ingredients it's compounded with and the concentration, but generally it can be used daily.
+How Often To Use It: This depends on what other ingredients it's compounded with and the concentration, but generally it can be used daily.

-WORKS WELL WITH: Studies have shown that kojic acid works well with and enhances the effects of glycolic acid and hydroquinone, says Nazarian.
+Works Well With: Studies have shown that kojic acid works well with and enhances the effects of glycolic acid and hydroquinone, says Nazarian.

-DON’T USE WITH: While it does have a synergetic effect when used with these other brightening/exfoliating ingredients, pairing it with these also increases the likelihood of experiencing excessive dryness or irritation.
+Don't Use With: While it does have a synergetic effect when used with these other brightening/exfoliating ingredients, pairing it with these also increases the likelihood of experiencing excessive dryness or irritation.
 Proceed with caution and start using any products that contain kojic acid and other actives gradually, giving your skin some time to acclimate.

 What is Kojic Acid?

-As we mentioned, mushrooms are the source of kojic acid, a byproduct of various fungi that also occurs as the result of fermentation of certain Asian foods, such as soy sauce and rice wine, explains Chang.
+As we mentioned, mushrooms are the source of kojic acid, a byproduct of various fungi that also occurs as the result of the fermentation of certain Asian foods, such as soy sauce and rice wine, explains Chang.
 "Unlike other acids that work by dissolving the bonds between the cells and exfoliating the skin, kojic acid works by inhibiting pigment production," she says.
-It also has the added benefit of working well when paired with other skin-lightening ingredients (namely the gold standard hydroquinone, most commonly prescribed by dermatologists).
+It also has the added benefit of working well when paired with other skin-lightening ingredients (namely the gold standard hydroquinone, most commonly prescribed by derms).
 Dermatologists often combine it with hydroquinone for a synergistic, prescription-strength lightening agent, notes Bhanusali.
-But on the flip side, it works well on its own too, and is a great alternative for those who can't tolerate or don't want to use the more potent hydroquinone.
+But on the flip side, it works well on its own, too, and is a great alternative for those who can't tolerate or don't want to use the more potent hydroquinone.
 "It’s also less likely to cause an overly-white appearance of the skin, making it a good option for people with darker complexions who'd be more likely to [experience extreme lightening] from using other ingredients," says Nazarian.

 Benefits of Kojic Acid for Skin